Migrant And Refugee Advocates Call On Trump To Tone Down Anti-Immigrant Rhetoric

 "The scourge of anti-Semitism cannot be ignored, cannot be tolerated," Trump said on Saturday at a campaign rally in Illinois.

-But some are still troubled by what the president has not said about the synagogue shooting.
-Authorities say the alleged shooter in the Pittsburgh synagogue killings was motivated by hatred of Jews.
+But some are still troubled by what the president has not said about the synagogue killings.
+Authorities say the alleged shooter was motivated by hatred of Jews.
 On social media, the shooter also raged against immigrants.

 "This wasn't just an anti-Semitic act.
 But it was also an act against refugees and against immigrants," said Mark Hetfield, the CEO of HIAS.
-The Jewish organization was founded in the 1880s as the Hebrew Immigrant Aid Society, and now helps resettle refugees from all over the world in the U.S.
+The Jewish organization was founded in the 1880s as the Hebrew Immigrant Aid Society and now helps resettle refugees from all over the world in the U.S.

-The Tree of Life synagogue in Pittsburgh was one of many across the country that participated in a "National Refugee Shabbat" this month that was organized by HIAS.
+The Tree of Life synagogue in Pittsburgh was one of many across the country that had participated in a "National Refugee Shabbat" this month that was organized by HIAS.

 Just before the attack there, the alleged shooter, Robert Bowers, posted on social media accusing HIAS of bringing violent "invaders" into the country.